rw-dalai/javascript-introduction/10_JavaScript-Language.md

 ### Type Conversion

-In JavaScript, `type conversion` is the explicit conversion of a value from one data type to another.
+In JavaScript, `type conversion` is the explicit conversion of a value from one data type to another type.

 - **String Fn**: Converts a `number` to a `string`.